-The FPCO and/or the Executive Director provides oversight in ensuring that all contractors' work is complete.
-Artifacts, daily sign-in sheets, and completion of all workshops are kept on file in the Business office.
+The Executive Director provides oversight in ensuring that all contractors' work is complete.
+Artifacts, daily sign-in sheets, and completion of all workshops are kept on file in the Federal Programs office.
 The Executive Director signs off on all invoices/ contracts prior to the issuance of payment for services.
-These contracts must be maintained and kept in the Business office.
+These contracts must be maintained and kept in the Federal Program Managers office.